 Allison Williams: From Art to Architecture; Vice President and Director of Design for AECOM’s U.S. West Region

-Growing up in a home that was visually-based – her father was an engineer-urban designer who built their home in Cleveland and her mother was a journalist and very artistic – Allison Williams was naturally drawn to art and its expression.
+Growing up in a home that was visually based – her father was an engineer-urban designer who built their home in Cleveland, and her mother was a journalist and very artistic – Allison Williams was naturally drawn to art and its expression.
 She received her undergraduate degree in the practice of art at the University of California-Berkeley.
 Surrounded by artists in Berkeley but frustrated with the uncertainty of art as a career, Williams enrolled in a Masters of Architecture program at Berkeley.

 Inspired by her father and mentors at architectural firms early in her career, Williams brought her passion, creative vision, and talent into her work – eventually becoming a prominent and respected architect.

 In more than 30 years in the field, Williams has designed major projects in the San Francisco Bay Area, in other major cities across the U.S. and the world.
-Her work extends to civic, cultural, commercial, corporate and research facilities.
-Among her significant large-scale projects are the International Terminal at San Francisco International Airport, the Princess Nora Bint Abdulrahman University Health Sciences and Research Campus (Riyadh, Saudi Arabia), a research facility in Singapore, and the August Wilson Center for African American Culture in Pittsburgh, which is named after the renowned playwright and celebrates the contributions of African Americans to American culture, art, music, and theatre in the region and globally … past, present, and future.
+Her work extends to civic, cultural, commercial, corporate, and research facilities.
+Among her significant large-scale projects is the International Terminal at San Francisco International Airport, the Princess Nora Bint Abdulrahman University Health Sciences and Research Campus (Riyadh, Saudi Arabia), a research facility in Singapore, and the August Wilson Center for African American Culture in Pittsburgh, which is named after the renowned playwright and celebrates the contributions of African Americans to American culture, art, music, and theatre in the region and globally … past, present, and future.

 Evening view of the International Terminal at San Francisco International Airport, one of Allison Williams’ major projects in the Bay Area (photo credit: SFO International Terminal by Hakan Dahlstrom under license CC BY 2.0).